-- Yes, the Kennedy Space Center Visitor Complex offers special launch viewing packages that provide the closest launch viewing you as close as you can get to a launch.
-You can visit the KSCVC website for more information on their launch options.
+- Kennedy Space Center Visitor Complex often offers special launch viewing packages for major launches, that provide the closest launch viewing available to the public.
+For information on a specific launch, you can visit the KSCVC website for viewing options.

 Is Jetty Park open for this launch?

 - Jetty park offers a great opportunity to park your RV or enjoy the beach before and after a launch.
-You can visit the Port Canaveral Website for more information on viewing launches from Jetty Park.
+For park information for specific launches you can visit the Port Canaveral Website.

 What’s the best beach?